vivian-dai/Hacktoberfest-2022-Repos/README.md

 # Hacktoberfest-2022-Repos
 A compilation of all valid repos for Hacktoberfest 2022.
 A list of invalid repos can be found [here](./blacklist/) and a list of repos that has historically been good but seem inactive can be found [here](./archive/).
+## ‼ Notice: This repository has been excluded from Hacktoberfest 2022 ‼

 ## Table of Contents
 ### Topics
 <details>